The Classification of Two-Dimensional Extended Topological Field Theories: Extended TFTs in algebras, bimodules, and maps

 Since $F$ is ${}_k\mod$-linear, this is the same as the coequalizer,

 Thus ${}_S F(N) \cong {}_S F(R) \otimes_R N$ as $S$-modules, and so $F \cong M \otimes_R (-)$ for the $S$-$R$-bimodule $M = F(R)$. \end{proof}

 Similar results hold for right modules, as well.
 For our purposes, the most important application of this is when $F$ is a left-adjoint, ${}_k\mod$-linear functor.
-In this case the above theorem implies that $F$ comes from a bimodule. \begin{lemma} Let $M$ be an $S$-$R$-bimodule.
-If ${}_S M \otimes_R (-)$ is a right-adjoint, then $M_R$ is a finitely generated projective $R$-module.
-If $(-) \otimes_S M_R$ is a right-adjoint, then ${}_SM$ is a finitely generated projective $S$-module. \end{lemma}
+In this case the above theorem implies that $F$ comes from a bimodule. \begin{remark} In Lemma~\ref{lem:whenfunctoristensor} we can replace condition (1) with the statement that $F$ is additive and that it commutes with filtered colimits. \end{remark}

+\begin{lemma} Let $M$ be an $S$-$R$-bimodule.
+The functor ${}_S M \otimes_R (-)$ is a right-adjoint if and only if $M_R$ is a finitely generated projective $R$-module.
+Similarly the functor $(-) \otimes_S M_R$ is a right-adjoint if and only if ${}_SM$ is a finitely generated projective $S$-module. \end{lemma}

 \begin{proof} We prove this for left-modules.
 The case of right-modules is similar.
 Let $F = {}_S M \otimes_R (-)$.
-If $F$ is a right-adjoint, then there exists a functor $G$, together with natural transformations $\eta: id \to GF$ and $\varepsilon: FG \to id$, realizing the adjunction.
+First suppose that $F$ is a right-adjoint, then there exists a functor $G$, together with natural transformations $\eta: id \to GF$ and $\varepsilon: FG \to id$, realizing the adjunction.
 Equivalently, we have a natural isomorphism,

 for all $A \in {}_R\mod$ and $B \in {}_S\mod$.

 $F$ is ${}_k\mod$-linear since it arises from a bimodule.
 In fact $G$ is also ${}_k\mod$-linear, which can be seen as follows.
 For any $V \in {}_k\mod$, $A \in {}_R\mod$, and $B \in {}_S\mod$, we have,